 - If unwell, may need urgent admission.

-- Full history - include recent travel, tattoos, IV drug abuse, medications including herbal remedies, alcohol intake and sexual history.
+- Full history: include recent travel, tattoos, IV drug abuse, medications as well as herbal remedies, alcohol intake and sexual history.

-- If the patient does not need urgent admission then request some basic investigations - eg, LFTs, liver ultrasound scan, hepatitis screen.
+- Investigations: if the patient does not need urgent admission then request some basic investigations - eg, LFTs, FBC and film, U&Es, clotting, inflammatory markers, hepatitis screen and liver ultrasound scan.
 Further tests can be decided according to the results of these tests.

 Further reading & references